alisio/mistral7b-colab-notebook/README.md

 ## Installation

-To run this notebook, you will need to install the following packages:
+To run this notebook you will need Python 3.10 and you will need to install the following packages (the versions are there to ensure compatibility):

 * `langchain`==0.1.13
 * `huggingface`-hub==0.22.0